 Study of and practice in language use and written conventions of the health professions for academic, professional, and public audiences.
 Prereq: Engl 120, Junior standing.

-English 326 is a three-credit course that provides intensive practice employing the conventions of those professional genres needed to write for professional contexts and audiences in design fields.
+This course provides intensive practice employing the conventions of those professional genres needed to write for professional contexts and audiences in design fields.

 Sample syllabus for Engl 326